Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Grounding_NLP/Are_distributed_representational_representations_ready_for_the_real_world.md

 ---
 layout: post
-title: Are distributed representational ready for the real world?
-Evaluating word vectors for grounded perceptual meaning
+title: Are distributed representational ready for the real world
-subtitle: Title of paper - Are distributed representational ready for the real world?
-Evaluating word vectors for grounded perceptual meaning
+subtitle: Title of paper - Are distributed representational ready for the real world
 category: NLP papers
-tags: [nlp, word2vec]
+tags: [nlp, ground_learning]
 permalink: /2019/06/24/Are_distributed_representational_representations_ready_for_the_real_world/
 css : /css/ForYouTubeByHyun.css
 bigimg: